 So how exactly does one “provide value”?

-In your email newsletters or marketing campaigns, you could feature content with advice on online clothes shopping.
+In your email newsletters or content marketing campaigns, you could feature articles with advice on online clothes shopping.
 Similarly, you could transform your generic size guide into a custom size finder and link to it in your emails.

 This kind of email content is what we mean by providing value to your subscribers.
 Of course, promotions and new product features provide value too, but consumers have come to expect this type of content, so it doesn’t come across as exceptionally helpful.

 To avoid guessing what your subscribers want from you in terms of content, try asking them.
 You’ve got a few options here:

 - Allow new subscribers to select what type of content they prefer when they sign up to your email list.

 - Survey existing customers to see what they want to get from you and take note of any changes in preferences.

 - Invite subscribers to respond to your emails with their ideas and opinions.

 While we’re on the point of providing value to subscribers, accessibility is an important consideration to make.
 Your audience won’t be able to see the value in your emails if they can’t properly view the email itself.
 Specifically, there are two points to consider: